Fix Our House

 Fix Our House is an American nonprofit electoral reform organization that advocates for instituting proportional representation (PR) in the House of Representatives.
 The organization views PR as a solution to polarization, gerrymandering, safe and uncontested seats, and hyper-partisan primaries.
 The group has ties to the anti-filibuster Fix Our Senate.

 Goals

 In an interview with Roll Call, co-founder Eli Zupnick stated, "We are much more focused on making the case for proportional representation, generally, as a first step — for people to understand why this is important, to understand why the current system is broken."

-Fix Our House supports amending or repealing PL 90-196, a 1967 law that states "no district [is] to elect more than one Representative."
+Fix Our House supports amending or repealing Uniform Congressional District Act, a 1967 law that states "no district [is] to elect more than one Representative."
 The group advocates changing single-member districts in House races to multi-member districts, sometimes by splitting states into several districts with multiple members.